michaelthomasletts/michaelthomasletts.github.io/README.md

 ## About

 Professionally, I am a self-taught, ex-Amazon/Spotify/BuzzFeed Data Engineer located in New York City.
-I have eight years of experience working in data overall, with four years of experience specifically as a Data Engineer.
+I have eight years of experience working with big data overall, with four years of experience specifically as a Data Engineer.
 Before entering into Data Engineering, I was a Data Scientist.

+Throughout my career, in addition to my daily responsibilites, I have focused on developing internal tools (e.g. Python packages and modules, and modular products, et cetera) that aide engineers, non-technical colleagues, and customers.
+Usually, the raison d'être of those projects was to automate or simplify laborious or complicated tasks or processes.
+Many times, those contributions turned into actual products.
+For a couple of high-impact examples of self-directed projects that were released as products, please refer to the products section of this site below.

+In terms of what I am looking for in my career, I am principally interested in opportunities that allow me to leverage my passion and experience as a back-end, big data engineer; that means developing, monitoring, and maintaining data pipelines, both scheduled and real-time, and big data infrastructure.
+In terms of location, I am partial to New York City; however, I am open to relocating to Seattle, San Francisco, and Richmond, VA, in no specific order.

 ## Links
 [![Static Badge](https://img.shields.io/badge/PyPI-yellow?logo=pypi)](https://pypi.org/user/lettsmt/)